phoebeschmidt/earthquake-song/README.md

 1. More unit testing.
 First any logic heavy React components and then more robust testing on server (incl. testing the dataFetcher with mocks)
 1. More features
+    1. Ability to dynamically choose which parameters to scale* (see note in [reflections](#other-reflections) section)
     1. Ability to control parameters from the UI (# earthquakes displayed, size of canvas, audio sample used, which parameters control the sound, which parameters determine x,y)
     1. Using more data from the api-- ex: adding hover or click functionality that shows where the earthquake took place
     1. Axes with labels (so I can show what the data means instead of explaining in text)
 1. Responsive design.
 I've done nothing to optimize the display for smaller screens (tablet or mobile)
 1. Improve "musicality"-- so it sounds more like music and less like a DIY horror movie soundtrack
 1. Styling.
 Make the text and buttons a bit prettier

+### Other Reflections ###
+I made the decision to use the node/express API to transform the data into what I wanted to use in the client.
+Although the browser could easily perform a simple scaling operation, the idea was to manipulate the data as little as possible in the frontend; just display it in the right places!

+But I quickly realized the scaled values rely on dimensions in the client.
+(to transform time of an earthquake --> location in canvas, I need to know how big the canvas is.
+Ideally my max scaled value would be
+{canvasWidth - some padding}, so my points don't display cut off).
+Right now the API relies on some default values I hard-coded in a config file.
+This is brittle because I just choose some values that look good on an average monitor, which assumes the user is using a browser on a desktop machine.
+The server shouldn't "know" about these dimensions at all.
+An ideal future feature would be to pass in the min and max scaledValues with the request.

+Additionally, it would be awesome if we could dynamically choose which parameters to scale in the request.
+The server currently always scales depth, magnitude, and time.
+It's hardcoded, which also shows too much "knowledge" of what the client needs in the server.

+For the time and scope of this project, I decided to keep a small and easy to maintain API without too many dynamic parts, but this came at the cost of a completely separated front- and backend.

 ### Sources ###